ANTIAIRCRAFT GUNS PART 3:

 HE (projectile 5,65 kg / 5,67 kg)

 Finnish use: 12 guns bought from Italy during Winter War, they arrived in February of 1940.
 After that they saw use in hands of Finnish Army during rest of Winter War and Continuation War.
-They were used to equip four static 3-gun anti-aircraft gun batteries in home front.
+They were used to equip four fixed 3-gun anti-aircraft gun batteries in home front.
 Starting 1944 the guns were transferred to Coastal Artillery.

-PICTURE: 76-mm Breda M/16-35 AA-gun.
+PICTURE: 76-mm Breda M/16-35 anti-aircraft gun.
 (Photo taken in Ilmatorjuntamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (113 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (236 KB).

 Only ammunition type Finnish military used with this gun were two kind of Italian made high explosive (HE) shells designed to be used against aircraft.
 These shells were Italian made and had muzzle velocity of 690 m/sec.
 They each contained 480 g of TNT (trotyle).